 Accidents can happen even with diligent preventative oral health care.
 A blow to the face, for instance, could create impact trauma on the teeth that could make them move and grow crooked.
 If you suffer a dental injury like this, call your dentist for an emergency dental evaluation.

 Gradual trauma to the teeth through habits like teeth grinding could also generate pressure that may lead to dental misalignment.
-If you clench or grind your teeth, do not ignore this habit.
-Consult your dentist to reduce the damage from this chronic behavior and preserve your smile.
+If you clench or grind your teeth, don’t ignore this habit.
+Consult Dr. Shulman to reduce the damage from this chronic behavior and preserve your smile.